swordpool/XDaggerGUI/README.md

 # XDaggerGUI
-A high performance GUI miner forked from XDaggerGPUminer that adding more useful features
+A high performance GUI miner forked from XDaggerGPUminer that adds a lot of useful functions on the basis of the original version.

 This tool is forked from XDaggerGUIMiner open source project, Can be used to reduce the workload of configurations.